Tom Clancy Books in Order

 - Against All Enemies, 2008

-Tom Clancy’s Op Center Books in Publication Order
+Tom Clancy’s Op Center Series (Books in Order)

-co-authored with Steve Pieczenik, Jeff Rovin, George Galdorisi, Dick Couch
+Written by Steve Pieczenik, Jeff Rovin, George Galdorisi, Dick Couch.

 - Op-Center, 1994